-C-329 Properties and Applications of Tribological Coatings (full day)
+C-329 Properties and Applications of Tribological and Decorative Coatings

 - Wear mechanisms and theories (adhesion, abrasion, erosion, fatigue, corrosion, etc.)